-In any case, I can’t really answer the question posed by the title of this post without a bit of context and I’m certainly not going to answer it in a single post.
+In any case, I can’t really answer the question posed by the title of this post without a bit of context.
+What I can say is that certainly not going to answer it in a single post.
 Being from Alaska is a sexy thing to be.
-It’s always an excellent ice-breaker, gives you infinite leverage to discuss everything Alaska, no matter how urbanly-myopic you might be, and will inevitably make you seem way cooler than you actually are.
-The whole thesis of this series and something that I’m unapologetically going to repeat: living in urban Alaska is about like living anywhere else in the continental US.
+It’s always an excellent ice-breaker, gives you infinite leverage to discuss everything Alaska, no matter how urbanly-myopic you might be.
+Being able to say “I’m from Alaska” will make you seem way cooler than you actually are.
+As I’ve already said, living in urban Alaska is about like living anywhere else in the continental US.
 For example, when I do my shopping at Target, there is a better than 50% chance that I will buy a coffee at the Starbucks inside.
 I think that’s a pretty typical thing for a middle-class American to do.

 I happen to live in Wasilla which about 30 road miles north of the state’s largest city and economic hub and population center, Anchorage.
 We haven’t got counties up here, we have municipalities and boroughs, all of which are large enough to beat up a small east coast state and take their lunch money.